холод планета

 The New Polar Vortex: A Shifting Force in the North

 The is a large-scale area of low pressure and cold air located over the Arctic.
-It's known to fluctuate in intensity, but a recent article from Severe Europe explores a potential development: the emergence of a "new" .
+It's known to fluctuate in intensity, but a recent article from Severe Weather Europe explores a potential development: the emergence of a "new" .

 This new vortex is predicted to be stronger and more persistent than usual.
 The article points to several factors driving this shift: